mayahazem/rag-project/README.md

 # rag-project
-RAG project about Egyptian history
+RAG project about Egyptian history - retrieves relevant context from a vector database and generates answers using an LLM